 - Well, let's talk about NDIS first.

 - Okay, so, in regards to the NDIS, we really pushed that all schools engage in a relationship with the NDIS.
-Of course as departmental workers, we don't work for the NDIS, we're teachers.
+Of course, as departmental workers, we don't work for the NDIS, we're teachers.
 So, it's about bringing the knowledge to the schools about what's available.
 So, that would mean that the NDIS would come to the school and run some information sessions and start educating parents on what the NDIS is about.
 It's about building relationships within the community, it's about having lots of conversations around what the NDIS can offer, what it can't offer.
 We would often have conversations with staff that would phone and say, "Oh, we've got a student that needs to engage with the NDIS, but the parent's really struggling with how to do that."
 So, we would bring an NDIS contact to the school or introduce those services.
 And then once the NDIS process starts, there can be some conversations from a school point of view of what could be beneficial for the young person, because what happens at home is often very different from what happens at school.
 And the needs we see at school are sometimes different from the needs that the school, sorry, from what happens at home.
-And so lots of conversations about the whole person, and of course, always, student voice is so important.
+And so, lots of conversations about the whole person, and of course, always, student voice is so important.
 So, what is it that the student needs?
 What is it what the student wants and then how can the NDIS plan help support those things?
 So, as the young person continues on their journey, sometimes some of that funding from the NDIS can support those gaps that aren't offered in school.

 - Thank you, and so how does that impact on planning or designing a senior pathway for young people?